 As to credentialing and proximity, Ginsburg, Sotomayor, and Kagan were in notable opposition, leading much of the questioning.
 Justice Brett Kavanaugh and Alito seemed steadfast on justifying the credentialing, though Kavanaugh struggled to get a word in over Ginsburg and Sotomayor.
 However, Breyer seemed a bit more hesitant.
 At the very least, he seemed unconvinced by the “implicit” requirement for a physician to have a certain number of patients before being credentialed, as conceded by the state’s own expert.
 Primarily, though, no one could justify forcing a woman to travel 320 miles.

 Counsel for the state was unpersuasive in claiming a need for an abortion provider to be close to a hospital for “continuity of care.”
 Specifically, Hope Medical Group for Woman, an abortion clinic that would have to close under the Louisiana law, contradicted the state’s claim.
 As Kagan pointed out in her questioning, only four women out of the 70,000 treated at the Hope facility were transmitted to a hospital due to a complication.
-Ginsburg also pressed this fact and the fact that women seeking follow-up after a procedure would be traveling from home, not the clinic.
+Ginsburg also pressed the fact that women seeking follow-up after a procedure would be traveling from home, not the clinic.
 Counsel’s only response was that the actual rates for complications are generally unknown.
 This is true, as the record indicated women don’t tend to follow-up with their abortion providers.
 However, throwing an ocean on a campfire tends to do more harm than good.
 The benefit claimed by the state was patently nonexistent in its argument or on the record.

 One thing is certain: Americans in favor of safe and legal abortion are the majority, and we will not concede women’s reproductive rights without a fight.